Research Accomplishments

 1961: Saving hearts with CPR

-Aided by AHA funding, Dr. William Kouwenhoven, Guy Knickerbocker and Dr. James Jude show how combining mouth-to-mouth breathing with chest compressions creates cardiopulmonary resuscitation, the lifesaving actions of CPR.
+Aided by Association funding, Dr. William Kouwenhoven, Guy Knickerbocker and Dr. James Jude show how combining mouth-to-mouth breathing with chest compressions creates cardiopulmonary resuscitation, the lifesaving actions of CPR.
 We now know that immediate bystander CPR can double or triple the odds of surviving cardiac arrest.

 1961: Pioneering microsurgery

 Dr. Julius Jacobson performs surgery with the aid of a microscope.
-With AHA funding, he becomes a pioneer in microsurgery, which leads to advances in coronary artery surgery, neurosurgery, plastic surgery, limb reimplantation, gynecology, orthopedic surgery and tumor surgery.
+With Association funding, he becomes a pioneer in microsurgery, which leads to advances in coronary artery surgery, neurosurgery, plastic surgery, limb reimplantation, gynecology, orthopedic surgery and tumor surgery.

-1964: AHA's first female career investigator grantee
+1964: The first female career investigator grantee

-Biochemist Mildred Cohn is the AHA's first female career investigator.
+Biochemist Mildred Cohn is the Association's first female career investigator.
 She receives AHA support for the remainder of her research career.
 Her work contributed to the development of the MRI, one of the most sophisticated imaging methods used today.

 1964: Imaging technique for diagnosing Myocardial disease